 “We hope to be going another 40 years,” Stanley said.
 “We collect biological, chemical, and physical data.
 This data is influenced by human responses and actions as well…we can’t separate humans from the environment.”

 Stanley notes that while humans are not the source of all greenhouse gases, humans have exacerbated greenhouse gas issues.
 Two significant effects humans have on streams and lakes are: 1) “turning them green,” that is, creating conditions that encourage algal blooms, and 2) building dams.
-These human effects make emissions worse in terms of methane, the more ephemeral gas, and CO2, the big problem.
-Some greenhouse dynamics in lakes and streams Stanley and her team have noticed are: big effects of agricultural activities, low gradient landscapes, and topsoil ending up in lakes.
+These human effects make emissions worse.
+In terms of methane, the more ephemeral gas and CO2, the bigger problem.
+Stanley and her team have noticed that some greenhouse dynamics in lakes and streams are the effects of agricultural activities, low gradient landscapes, and topsoil ending up in lakes.
 While lakes handle nitrates, they produce methane, which bubbles up to the surface of the lake.

 “The bubbling, or ebullition, is hard to measure, but it is important because lots of methane leaves lakes that way,” said Stanley.
 “We will need about 10 to 20 years of that data to get some picture of the real processes and their impact.
 We are building a global database on these types of processes in streams.
 The conventional view has been that there’s not much methane in lakes and streams, but we already know with the data we have that that is not true.”